 - Democracy means that citizens monitor the government.
 And not the other way around.
 This principle is reversed by mass monitoring.
 It has nothing to do with democracy!

-Mass surveillance carries risks & has negative consequences
+Mass surveillance carries risks and has negative consequences

 - Confidential communication with doctors, lawyers etc. in a state of mass surveillance?
 Rather not possible - because this would hurt the confidentiality.